Medically reviewed by Drugs.com. Last updated on Feb 3, 2024.

 - Abdominal pain

-- Body hair loss or sexual dysfunction in women
+- Body hair loss or sexual issues in some people

 - Low blood pressure